devkishor8007/node-RESTAPI-flutter/README.md

 ### Package Use in Flutter
     http

-### At last, I make small UI and play with in the REST API.For more, You can check my code as you can fork and clone.
+### At last, I make small UI and play with in the REST API.
+For more, You can check my code as you can fork and clone.

 ## Some Terms - You should know